immediate-media/im-sponsor-tracking/README.md

-# IM PL Sponsor tracking
+# IM Sponsor tracking

-`IM PL Sponsor tracking` is a plugin to allow editors add tracking pixel
+`IM Sponsor tracking` is a plugin to allow editors add tracking pixel